Last updated on March 22nd, 2023 at 05:05 pm

 In the wild, bearded dragons get calcium from a variety of plant and animal sources.
 Their varied diet typically provides them with just the right amount of calcium to keep the bones of young beardies growing properly.
 It’s also the right amount to keep the bones of adult beardies strong and healthy.

 Simulating this proper balance of dietary calcium in captivity is usually a matter of combining proper diet with proper supplementation.
 If either is off, and your bearded dragon does not get enough calcium, it can lead to metabolic bone disease.

 Too much calcium

-Most of the calcium we give our beardies as supplements are not very bioavailable.
+Most of the calcium we give our beardies as supplements is not very bioavailable.
 So giving them too much is not a common occurrence.
 It takes a ton of calcium to begin to be too much.
-But it is still something vets see occasionally so it’s something we must be aware of.
+But it is still something vets see occasionally, so it’s something we must be aware of.

 Check out our complete guide on bearded dragon supplementation to make sure you are giving your bearded dragon the appropriate amount of calcium and other important supplements they need!

 The wrong type of calcium supplement

 While powdered supplements are easy to administer and very popular with reptile owners, they are not always the best choice.
 Powdered dietary calcium is very hard for reptiles to absorb.
 This leaves us with two choices.